Silvia Olari

-Career

-Early life
+Life and career

 Silvia Olari was born in Parma on 17 July 1988 and lives in Fornovo di Taro, a little town near that city, with her parents.
 When she was only 8 years old she began to study classic piano under Jolanda Degli Innocenti at the music school Il Podio in Noceto (Parma).
 A year later, in the same school, under Daniela Galli she began to study modern singing.
 When she was 12 she took part in different provincial and regional events, getting great scores.
 When she was 14 she began to study lyric technique and singing, and continued for another year and half studying modern singing with her teacher Michela Ollari.
 In 2002 she changed direction in her musical career, combining together her singing and piano.
 When she was 17 she studied singing with Stefania Rava.

 In 2002 she started to perform away from Parma and reached the semi-final of Festival di Napoli and Accademia di Sanremo.
 Between 2004 and 2006 she took part in important competitions in the north of Italy, coming first in Una voce per Sanremo in 2005, and again at the following year's Il Cantaestate in Mantova.
 In 2007 she won first prize at the City Voices in Nozza di Vestone (Brescia), and thanks to this event she attended the Luca Pitteri's singing stage.
 She took second place at Controfestival in Castelleone (Cremona), won the Publisher song section of 2005's Live Song Festival in Traversetolo (Parma) and in 2007 the critics' prize.

-Amici di Maria De Filippi 2007

 She progressed in the summer of 2007 through the casting stages of the Italian talent show Amici di Maria De Filippi, but at the first show on Canale 5, failed to be admitted.

 In November 2007 she participated in the Marcafestival in Treviso, where she was placed third.
 In December she won the Festivalmare in Forte dei Marmi (Lucca), while in February she took part in the Festival di Ghedi, where she attended a stage with Gatto Panceri.
 At the end of the show she classified got second place with the song Georgia on my mind, and she won a scholarship for the Hope Music School of Rome.

-Amici di Maria De Filippi 2008

 On 4 October 2008 Silvia Olari again passed all the auditions for the talent show Amici di Maria De Filippi, and at her first public introduction was described as "a unique talent that no one can miss".
 From the first period on the show she had three songs included in the show's cd compilation album "Scialla".
 On 4 January she progressed to the next section of the show where all the participants challenged for first place.
 Unexpectately, Silvia was eliminated on February 18.
 Despite some critics of the show and one of the show's teacher, Luca Jurman, asking for her readmission, the other participants did not accept this, even though the public had previously expressed in her favour.